Slashy-Slasher/Statistics-Library-2/README.md

 # Statistics-Library-2
-Programs and documents for the Final Project
+Programs and documents for the Final Project by Alexander Mortillite

 # Programs